olivierdagenais/olivierdagenais.github.io/swe-book.md

 #### The Fidelity of Fakes

-> If the behavior of a fake doesn’t match the behavior of the real implementation, a test using that fake is not useful (...)
+> If the behavior of a fake doesn't match the behavior of the real implementation, a test using that fake is not useful (...)

 > (...) the fake must have perfect fidelity to the real implementation, but _only from the perspective of the test_.